Thule Yepp Nexxt Maxi Review

 • Shoulder straps only have 2 height adjustments which aren’t ideal for the youngest of riders

-• Leg shields can hit adult’s calves – you may need to scoot the seat back
+• Leg shields can hit adult’s calves or the backs of your feet – you may need to scoot the seat back or adjust your feet on the pedals

 Thule Yepp Nexxt Maxi Review – Great, But Not Perfect Seat

-For the last year, we’ve used the Thule Yepp Nexxt Mini front-mounted seat and loved everything about it.
-But at 22 months old, my super giant toddler is about to max out the weight capacity on her front-mounted seat.
-As a result, we’re super stoked to be checking out the higher weight capacity Yepp Nexxt Maxi rear seat.
+For the first 10 months, we opted for the smaller Thule front-mounted seat and loved everything about it.
+But at 22 months old, our super giant toddler was about to max out the weight capacity of her front-mounted seat.
+As a result, we were super stoked to be checking out the higher weight capacity Thule Yepp Nexxt Maxi rear seat.

-Mom smiling with toddler in Thule Yepp Next Maxi child bike seat
+Mom smiling with toddler in Thule Yepp Nexxt Maxi child bike seat

-Toddler smiling while sitting in Thule Yepp Next Maxi child bike seat
+Toddler smiling while sitting in Thule Yepp Nexxt Maxi child bike seat

-So I was very pleasantly surprised to find that the Thule Yepp Nexxt Maxi was significantly more stable than other rear seats I’ve tested.
-I was totally able to relax and truly did enjoy the ride!
+So I was very pleasantly surprised to find that the Thule Yepp Nexxt Maxi was more stable than I was expecting – I was totally able to relax and truly did enjoy the ride!

-While not quite as stable as a front-mounted seat, it was noticeably stable enough to immediately give me a boost of confidence.
-Lighter and sitting lower than seats like the Thule Yepp Maxi, there was less weight behind me and my center of gravity was lower, overall resulting in much less of an effect on my balance.
+While not nearly as stable as a front-mounted seat, it was stable enough to immediately give me a boost of confidence.
+Lighter than most other seats, there was less weight behind me, overall resulting in less of an effect on my balance.

-While many parents consistently ride with slightly heavier and higher-set seats without issue, if you’re a cautious rider or don’t have the best sense of balance (ME!!!), I highly recommend the Thule Yepp Nexxt Maxi over other rear-mounted seats.
+While many parents consistently ride with slightly heavier and higher-set seats without issue, if you’re a cautious rider or don’t have the best sense of balance (ME!!!), I the Thule Yepp Nexxt Maxi would be a great rear seat option.

 Adult Rider Comfort

-I personally love front-mounted seats because they don’t affect your balance nearly as much, and you also have a more interactive experience with your toddler.
+I personally love front-mounted seats because they don’t affect your balance nearly as much, and you also have a more interactive experience with your toddler sitting in front of you.
 That said, there comes a time when a child is just too big to be sitting in a front-mounted seat!

 For me, when it comes time to transition to a rear-mounted seat, the less weight the better, and also the lower the child sits the better.
 Both weight and child placement can have an effect on your balance, which of course also affects your comfort.

-Based on the design of my rack, I have to be specific where I mount the seat so that the Yepp Nexxt Maxi’s clamp arms can tighten properly on the rack.
-There are many different styles of racks, so not every rack would require this.
+Based on the design of my rack, I have to be specific about where I mount the seat so that the Yepp Nexxt Maxi’s clamp arms can tighten properly on the rack.
+There are many different styles of racks, so not every rack would have this limitation.

 Size and Age of Child

 All of Thule’s rear-mounted seats are rated for babies, toddlers, and kids from 12 months up to 40 lbs.
 (This is the US rating.
 It’s a bit different in Europe.)
-We tested the Thule Yepp Maxi seat on our 22-month-old (30 lbs.) and a 15-month-old (22 lbs.).
+We tested the Thule Yepp Maxi seat on our 22-month-old (30 lbs.) a 15-month-old (22 lbs.), and a 33-month-old (36 lbs.)

 Based on the placement of the shoulder straps, the Yepp Nexxt Maxi is better for toddlers and kids at least 18 months old.
 There are only two shoulder strap height placements and the lowest setting is a bit high for most 12 – 18-month-olds.